How to Stop Botrytis on Cannabis (Bud Rot, Gray Mold)

 Where is gray mold found on cannabis?

 Gray mold occurs in both growing plants and harvested marijuana buds.
-The disease often starts inside of the bud before spreading outwards.
-The risk of gray mold infection increases as cannabis matures and its buds grow denser.
+The disease often starts inside the bud before spreading outward—usually deep within the densest flowers, where airflow stalls and dew lingers.

 Early signs of gray mold